 By default, the SHOW CHARACTER SET statement displays all available character sets.
 It takes an optional LIKE or WHERE clause that indicates which character set names to match.
-For example:
+The following example shows some of the Unicode character sets (those based on Unicode Transformation Format):